Subscribe for the monthly newsletter

 Book Discussion Club

-is on Wednesday, August 16, at 11 a.m.
-The menu will consist of Pancakes and maple syrup, scrambled eggs, sausage or bacon, potatoes, fruit salad, juice and coffee.
-The fee of $4 is payable at time of registration in the office.
-Please register by Monday, August 14.
+BRUNCH is on the 4th Wednesday of the month (typically) at 11 a.m.
+The menu will consist of Pancakes/French toast and maple syrup, scrambled eggs, sausage or bacon, potatoes, fruit salad, juice and coffee.
+The suggested donation of $4 for those 60 and over is payable at time of registration in the office.
+For those under 60 the fee must be paid at time of registration.
+Please register by the Monday prior to the brunch.

 Meditation for Your Life

 with Brian Salmanson on Thursday mornings at 11am and Friday afternoons at 4 pm.
 Meditation creates the ability for improving all of our daily challenges.
-It has been determined that meditation will have a substantial benefit to people of all ages and their desire to be healthier, more productive, and happier.
-Meditation makes you aware that your inner attitude determines your happiness.
 Meditation for Your Life is easy to learn and easy to practice.
 Meditation happens naturally and is a state of being, no different than being in a state of sleep.
 We teach you how to allow this to happen.
 We believe that meditation will be beneficial to seniors and we will gear our classes to accomplishing a healthy attitude and spirit for all.
-It should be noted that all participants will be sitting on a chair rather than a mat on the floor.
-We look forward to meeting you and teaching you about Meditation for Your Life!
-Please register in advance by stopping into the office or calling 773-1853
+It should be noted that all participants will be sitting on a chair.

-with Cove on Thursday, September 28, at 12:15 pm.
+with Kelly McElheny from Cove will return on Thursday, October 31, at 12:15 pm.
 SMP is partnering with the State Health Insurance Assistance Program (SHIP) to present short Medicare and fraud prevention presentations.
-Each month a new topic will be covered providing participants with the most current information available..
+Each month a new topic will be covered providing participants with the most current information available.